-This LPRF award will be used to evaluate the Niagara Region’s Niagara Prosperity Initiative (NPI)–a program established in 2008 to provide annual investments to poverty reduction and prevention activities.
-To date, the NPI has funded over $13M to 339 projects delivered by over 83 agencies and organizations to over 100,000 individuals and families across Niagara, with particular focuses on women, single parents and their children, youth, people with disabilities, newcomers, indigenous people, and seniors.
-Until now evaluation efforts have been limited to individual project outputs.
-This award allows for a more systematic evaluation of the impact and outcomes of all of NPI projects, as a whole.
+This LPRF award was used to evaluate the Niagara Region’s Niagara Prosperity Initiative (NPI)–a program established in 2008 to provide annual investments to poverty reduction and prevention activities.
+At the outset of the evaluation in 2018, the NPI had funded over $13M to 339 projects delivered by over 83 agencies and organizations to over 100,000 individuals and families across Niagara, with particular focuses on women, single parents and their children, youth, people with disabilities, newcomers, indigenous people, and seniors.
+Evaluation efforts had been limited to individual project outputs.
+This award allowed for a more systematic evaluation of the impact and outcomes of all of NPI projects taken as a whole.

-In awarding this money, the province is recognizing the uniqueness and significance of the NPI to Niagara.
-The research will explore the potential of NPI to serve as a model for other regions as more becomes known about the nature of NPI’s impact.
-As importantly, the research will consider how other poverty reduction approaches may enhance the model of the NPI.
-Beyond the desired short-term outcome to assess the effectiveness of NPI as a response to poverty, this funding will allow the research team to identify which techniques are most appropriate for evaluating a given program type as well as the NPI administrative and funding process.
-Thus, the research will help develop the capacity of local NPI-funded groups to evaluate projects that address poverty in Niagara in addition to making recommendations for NPI and similar initiatives elsewhere in Ontario.
+In awarding this money, the province recognized the uniqueness and significance of the NPI to Niagara.
+The research explored the potential of NPI to serve as a model for other regions.
+As importantly, the research considered how other poverty reduction approaches may enhance the model of the NPI.
+Beyond the desired short-term outcome to assess the effectiveness of NPI as a response to poverty, this funding allowed the research team to identify which techniques are appropriate for evaluating a given program type as well as the NPI administrative and funding process.
+Thus, the research sought to develop the capacity of local groups to evaluate projects that address poverty in Niagara in addition to making recommendations for NPI and similar initiatives elsewhere in Ontario.

 Process evaluation explores whether program design has been implemented as it was intended.
 The NPI process evaluation involves three sub-phases: